chiggachiggayeah/weatherman/weatherman.md

 "Parking lot.
 I think it's wherever this news station is?"

 --- the code sheet, which looks like some combination of a hastily scribbled treasure map and an arcane spell, the messing up of which might see you turn yourself into a chicken.
 But on the code sheet there is a clear notice.
 A phone number to be contacted only in the gravest of situations.
 A grave situation was not one in which a broadcast seemed like a random jumble of letters.
 Decipherable only with the most extreme care.
-The most likely reason for the intelligibility of the deciphered message was a specific kind of your own incompetence, said the letter.
+The most likely reason for the unintelligibility of the deciphered message was a specific kind of your own incompetence, said the letter.
 Only SGMA Union certified broadcasts, transmitted by SGMA Union members would contain any sort of message.
 You were instructed as a member to get into contact with one ASAP in the event of a move (probably sudden), or some other hasty dislocation.
 You were welcome to call the number for the nearest SGMA broadcast station.
 If you had somehow obtained this sheet of paper and were not an SGMA Union member, you were asked politely but firmly, to discard the sheet immediately and disregard everything inside.

 SGMA stood for Supranational Gaggle of Meteorological Adaptationists.